Leading 6 Software Development Life Cycle (SDLC) Procedures

 DevOps

-Developers and Operations groups cooperate closely — and often as one — under a DevOps paradigm to speed up creativity and the delivery of higher-quality, more dependable software products and services.
+Developers and Operations groups cooperate closely — and often as one — under a DevOps paradigm.
+The aim is to speed up creativity and the delivery of higher-quality, more dependable software products and services.
 Product updates are modest yet regular.
 The DevOps approach emphasizes consistency, constant feedback and continuous improvement, and the automating of manual development processes.

 DevOps is a set of cultural beliefs, processes, and technologies that improves an organization's capacity to provide high-velocity apps and services, allowing it to evolve and improve products at a quicker rate than conventional software development and building management procedures.